Model-free Rank Aggregation in the Presence of Rater Heterogeneity: A Maximum Score Approach: Introduction

 \section{Introduction}

-Pairwise comparison data have received wide applications in statistics and machine learning, including tournament play, crowd sourcing, and recommendation systems.
-The analysis of pairwise comparison data dates back to the seminal works of \cite{thurstone1927method} and \cite{bradley1952rank}, who introduced parametric models, known as the Thurstonian and Bradley-Terry (BT) models, respectively, for estimating the comparison probabilities and ranking the observation units, such as the players, teams, or items.
+Rank aggregation, the process of synthesizing multiple orderings or ratings into a single global ranking, is a fundamental problem in information retrieval and decision science.
+Models and methods for rank aggregation have broad applications in practice, ranging from ranking players or teams in sports to aggregating customers' preferences in marketing surveys.
+Traditionally, this task is typically solved using parametric models, including the famous Thurstonian and Bradley-Terry (BT) models \cite{thurstone1927method, bradley1952rank} for pairwise comparison data, and the Plackett–Luce (PL) model \cite{luce1959individual,Plackett1975} for multi-way comparison data.
+Under parametric model assumptions, these models transform a rank aggregation problem, which is discrete in nature, into a parameter estimation problem that can be solved via continuous optimization.
 The statistical properties of the BT model have been established under both dense \cite{simons1999asymptotics} and sparse settings \cite{han2020asymptotic, gao2021uncertainty, han2023general}, as well as sequential settings where comparison pairs are adaptively chosen \cite{chen2022asymptotically}.
-Moving beyond parametric assumptions, nonparametric models and methods have been developed, including rank aggregation based on Borda counting \cite{shah2018simple} and estimation of pairwise comparison probabilities under nonparametric BT models based on universal singular value thresholding \cite{chatterjee2015matrix} (USVT) and monotone constraints \cite{chatterjee2019estimation}.
+More recently, theoretical results have also been established for the PL model \cite{fan2025ranking,Hanetal2025,fan2026spectral}.

-It is essential to note that all these models and methods rely on the assumption of Strong Stochastic Transitivity (SST).
-Suppose there are $n$ players, and $p_{ij}$ denotes the probability of player $i$ winning player $j$ in a game.
-The SST assumption states that, if $p_{ij} \geq 0.5$ and $p_{jk} \geq 0.5$, then $p_{ik} \geq \max{\{p_{ij}, p_{jk}\}}$.
-In other words, the SST assumption states that if $i$ is better than $j$ and $j$ is better than $k$ at the game, then $i$ is better than $k$ and the winning probability is higher than both of $i$ winning $j$ and $j$ winning $k$.
-The SST assumption holds under both the Thurstonian and BT models.
-This assumption not only guarantees the existence of a global ranking of the players, but also imposes relatively strong monotone constraints on the values of the comparison probability matrix $(p_{ij})_{n\times n}$.
-Under this assumption, the ranks of the players are directly reflected by the row sums of $(p_{ij})_{n\times n}$, based on which many rank-aggregation methods are designed.
+In many real-world applications, the parametric assumptions of the Thurstonian, BT, and PL models can be overly simplified, resulting in biased rankings.
+Moving beyond restrictive parametric assumptions, nonparametric models and methods have been developed for pairwise comparison data, including rank aggregation based on Borda counting \cite{shah2018simple}, estimation of pairwise comparison probabilities under nonparametric BT models based on universal singular value thresholding \cite{chatterjee2015matrix} (USVT) and monotone constraints \cite{chatterjee2019estimation}, and noisy sorting \cite{braverman2008noisy,mao2018minimax}.
+To our knowledge, however, no nonparametric models or methods have been developed under general multi-way comparison settings.